31 July 2025

 I was reminded of God's love and provision for all people by a Bible passage in Judges.
 After God empowered Samson to kill 1,000 Philistines with the fresh jawbone of a donkey, he suddenly felt incredibly thirsty to the point he wondered if he would die!
 He cried out to God who caused water to spring from a hollow place in Lehi, and Samson drank and revived.
 Judges 15:19 goes on to say, "...Therefore he called its name En Hakkore, which is in Lehi to this day."
 Samson named it "the spring of him who called" and it remained flowing in Lehi to the time the book of Judges was penned.
 We read of many times in the Bible God miraculously answered prayers, and we might assume such wonders were only for those specially used by God.
 This passage reveals the spring of water which flowed "to this day" was not just for Samson's sake, but for all who were thirsty who passed that way--Hebrews, Philistines, for anyone who was thirsty as a testimony of God's faithfulness and goodness to all.

 Wasn't God gracious to hear the prayers of His people and also provide water for His enemies too?
 The water that revived Samson could also have refreshed Philistines after a raid upon the land of Judah as they reveled in plundering God's people.
 The Philistines had not cried out to God for water as Samson did and perhaps attributed their refreshment to the provision of Dagon, their god.
 Yet the fact they drank fresh water in a desolate place from the rock was a testimony of the God of Israel who loves all people, who gives good gifts out of His grace, who makes the sun to rise on the evil and good, who sends precious rain on the just and the unjust.
 God knows every soul who is His redeemed possession, yet He does not withhold love from anyone.
-Jesus did not die for the Jews or for those who repent, but for the sins of the world so all could come to repentance through Him and have eternal life.
+Jesus did not die only for the Jews but for the sins of the world so all could come to repentance through Him and have eternal life.
 Not all are willing to come to Jesus in faith, but God extends the Gospel to them just the same.

 How good it is for us to be like Jesus who loved His enemies like the spring of living water continued to flow and refreshed the parched and weary!
 Having been born again by faith in Jesus, God intends the Living Water of he Holy Spirit to flow from us to others so they too can receive the love, grace and forgiveness of Jesus through our witness.
 We are not to hinder the flow of God's love and goodness from our lives depending on whether we feel people are deserving of it or are pleasing or acceptable to us.
 Before Christ came into our lives we were never acceptable to God because of our sin, pride and stubbornness: should we arrogantly return to these sins in refusing to love others as Jesus does, having received so great a Saviour and salvation by God's mercy?
 May Christ in us be the answer to prayers of others not yet prayed to meet a need presently unknown by others, that they too may be born again and find rest for their souls in Jesus Christ our LORD.